ddeitterick/zerotier-gateway/README.md

     101	ISP_1
     102	ISP_2

+In the example above, `101 ISP_1` and `102 ISP_2` are the two routing tables added.
 With the additional routing tables defined, next you will need to create routes in those routing tables.
 You will need to create a file called `setuproutes.sh` and place it in the root of the zerotier-one directory.

 An example setuproutes.sh file is shown below: